 Who is on the priority list for getting the vaccine?

 The Joint Committee on Vaccination and Immunisation (JCVI), an independent expert group, has recommended that the NHS offers these vaccines first to those at highest risk of catching the infection and of suffering serious complications if they catch the infection.
 This includes older adults, frontline health and social care workers, care home residents and staff, and those with certain clinical conditions.
-When more vaccine becomes available, the vaccines will be offered to other people at risk as soon as possible.

 The vaccine will be offered in age order to: